reduxjs/redux/packages/action-listener-middleware/README.md

 // 2) RTK action creator
 middleware.removeListener({ actionCreator: todoAdded, listener })
 // 3) RTK matcher function
-middleware.removeListener({ matcher: isAnyOf(todoAdded, todoToggled), listener })
+middleware.removeListener({ matcher, listener })
 // 4) Listener predicate
-middleware.removeListener({
-  predicate: (action, currentState, previousState) => {
-    // return true when the listener should run
-  },
-  listener,
-})
+middleware.removeListener({ predicate, listener })
 ```

+### `listenerMiddleware.clearListeners(): void`

+Removes all current listener entries.
+This is most likely useful for test scenarios where a single middleware or store instance might be used in multiple tests, as well as some app cleanup situations.

 ### `addListenerAction`

-A standard RTK action creator that tells the middleware to dynamically add a new listener at runtime.
+A standard RTK action creator.
+Dispatching this action tells the middleware to dynamically add a new listener at runtime.
 It accepts exactly the same options as `middleware.addListener()`

 Dispatching this action returns an `unsubscribe()` callback from `dispatch`.